SeeedDocument/Seeed-WiKi/docs/LinkIt_Smart_7688.md

 ![enter image description here](https://github.com/SeeedDocument/LinkIt_Smart_7688/raw/master/img/Back_hardware_view_with_text_1200_s.jpg)

-!!!note
+!!!Note
-    In order to protect the product from improper operation, please pay attention to below notes.
-Choose more reliable power adapter with stable output.Recommended conditions of power input source for 7688:
+    * In order to protect the product from improper operation, please pay attention to below notes.Choose more reliable power adapter with stable output.Recommended conditions of power input source for 7688:
-     1. Overshoot voltage of power input should not over 5.5.
+      * - Overshoot voltage of power input should not over 5.5.
-     2. Voltage wave should be within ±100mV of rated voltage.
+      * - Voltage wave should be within ±100mV of rated voltage.

 ###  Parts list